svenfraeys/sftoolbox/README.md

 * actions: list of actions that the panel contains
 * panels: list of panels that the panel contains
 * content: list of content that the panel contains
+* icon: icon for the panel relative to project directory